almostengr/nsbe-mp.org/docs/programs.md

 <div class="text-center pageimage">
 <img src="/images/careerday.jpg" class="pageimage"
-alt="Two of NSBE MP members participating in Career Day at Catoma Elementary, a Montgomery Public School">
+alt="Two of NSBE-MP members participating in Career Day at Catoma Elementary, a Montgomery Public School">
 </div>

 Our members are glad to share the work that we do in our professional careers to the